brookshelley/brookshelley/content/posts/2021-06-05-first-downloads-for-a-mac.md

 Finally, I install a few utilities via the command line:

 - Brew

-		/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 - Hyper

-		brew install hyper

 - OhMyZsh

-		sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"

-These apps are are a backing service for installing and managing packages, my terminal of choice, and a good Zsh customization now that Zsh is the standard on a Mac.
+These apps are a backing service for installing and managing packages, my terminal of choice, and a good Zsh customization now that Zsh is the standard on a Mac.

 ## Anything else?